isomerpages/mse-sggreenplan/_key-enablers/Green Citizenry.md

 <a href="https://www.sgpo.gov.sg/take-action/proposal"> Singapore Government Partnerships Office</a>.
 <h5>Green Action for Communities (GAC)</h5>
 <p>The GAC movement, established in 2022, aims to enable and empower community action in environmental sustainability.
 It brings together community leaders, residents, and Government agencies to plan, organise, and co-implement sustainability initiatives in their local communities.</p>
-Over 200 projects have been proposed by the GAC groups, including recycling initiatives and community gardens.
-A <a href="https://file.go.gov.sg/gac.pdf">Guidebook</a> was also created to guide the community by informing them about potential initiatives and resources.
+<p>Over 200 projects have been proposed by the GAC groups, including recycling initiatives and community gardens.
+A <a href="https://file.go.gov.sg/gac.pdf">Guidebook</a> was also created to guide the community by informing them about potential initiatives and resources.</p>
 <h5>SG Eco Fund</h5>
 <p> $50 million <a href="https://www.mse.gov.sg/sgecofund/">SG Eco Fund</a>was set up in 2020 to support projects that advance environmental sustainability and involve the community.</p>
-Through the SG Eco Fund, we hope to enable our community to build a sustainable Singapore for both present and future generations.<p></p>
+<p>Through the SG Eco Fund, we hope to enable our community to build a sustainable Singapore for both present and future generations.</p>
 If you have an idea or project that will create positive impact, apply for the SG Eco Fund for support.

 <br>